svrnm/parallelGBC/README.txt

 TESTING
-Compute the degree reverse lexicogrpahic gröbner basis of cyclic-8 with 4 threads and a lot of verbosity
+Compute the degree reverse lexicogrpahic gröbner basis of cyclic-8 with 4 threads and a lot of verbosity and without printing the groebner basis.

 cd test/;
-./test/test-f4 ../input/cyclic8.txt 4 127
+./test/test-f4 ../input/cyclic8.txt 4 127 0

+CHECKING FUNCTIONALITY
+The folder gb/ contains precomputed groebner bases over F_{32003} using degree reverse lexicographic term ordering (computed using ApCoCoA).
+Use 'make check' to validate the functionality of parallelGBC.

 VERBOSITY
 Verbosity, which can be changed during runtime, nothing which should